AdamHerman69/backranq/IMPLEMENTATION_PLAN.md

 -   Result colors: Win (green), Loss (red), Draw (gray)
 -   Provider icons or badges for Lichess/Chess.com
 -   Subtle hover effects on cards
+-   Unanalyzed games banner should be prominent but not intrusive (info/warning style)

 ## Acceptance Criteria